"The conservative ideas have won," was the response from me.

 I looked like I was about to cry.
 But I choked it back and continued, "We had a chance with Clinton to show how liberalism works, but we blew it.
 We re-regulated the savings and loan industry, causing their collapse and a $124 billion bailout.
 We kept in place the depression-era laws that separated investment and commercial banks, resulting in the collapse of Bear Stearns and Lehmann Brothers - this time almost annihilating the economy and requiring a $750 billion bailout.
 To top it off, under Clinton we raised taxes - which led to 8 years of recession, massive deficits and declining wages for average Americans.
 Then George W. Bush came in and fixed all that.
 He cut taxes to the lowest in history, and what his father once called 'Voodoo Economics' actually worked!
 The wages of average Americans rose, the economy boomed - everyone got richer.
 In each year of GWBs presidency, job creation was greater than during any other presidency."

+"Wow", I said.
+"Those are really tough facts."
+I was becoming despondent as well.
+"It's hard to argue against policies that prove so successful."
 Parallel me agreed, "Liberal tax policies never balanced the budget and we've run out of excuses.
 I think we'll just have to admit the conservatives were right."

 Then I had a thought to cheer me up, "Wait a minute, what about the internet boom?
 Didn't your liberals get credit for Al Gore opening the government computer infrastructure for commercial use?
 Didn't that ignite a creative renaissance and commercial expansion?"